etclabscore/jade/README.md

 #### Jade-{project}-{language}

 1. Exports a package for the language specified by `language`.
 1. May use a compiled and wrapped build to provide the requisite functions of the project.
+For example, a jade-{project}-js where the js package is really just the jade-{project}-rust crate compiled to wasm and documented / pushed to npm
 1. Includes github pages / generated docs.

 #### Jade-{project}-rpc